Sabicool/Medicine/01 Disciplines/Cardiology/Conditions/Hypotension.md

 	- Will confirm pericardial tamponade or right ventricular strain of PE
 	- Hard to organise after hours
 # Specific Management
+- In most cases IV fluid bolus is the mainstay of management; involve your senior early if hypotension is not fluid responsive
 - Cardiogenic shock
 	- Clinically manifested by hypotension, elevated JVP and pulmonary oedema
 	- Treat ACS-related causes (see [[Acute Coronary Syndromes|ACS]])